 Another area that was evaluated was the enteric coronaviruses.

-We normally see an expected low trend for low activity in both Porcine Epidemic Diarrhea virus as well Porcine Delta coronavirus and that is what we're seeing this month.
+We normally expect a trend for low activity in both Porcine Epidemic Diarrhea virus as well Porcine Delta coronavirus and that is what we're seeing this month.

 When we look at other viruses such as Porcine circovirus 2 and 3, there is some activity that is increasing in the wean to market areas.

-Other issues that we're seeing was increased Mycoplasma detection again in wean to market.
+Other issues that were increased Mycoplasma detection again in wean to market.

 This could be due to surveillance as people are looking to evaluate control strategies but it may also signify some natural infections.